-1. Resolve any issues, events, traumas, abuse, pain, grief etc that knocked them back or are holding them back now.
+1. Resolve any issues, events, traumas, abuse, pain, grief etc., that knocked them back or are holding them back now.

 2. Find opportunities to expand, grow in confidence and improve self-esteem.

 The second part is a process, often driven by Behavioural work, that seeks to provide positive learning opportunities and experiences.
-This may be partly simulated in advance using visualisation, hypnotherapy, NLP and other forms of positive affirmation and therapy forms.
+Maybe simulated in advance using visualisation, hypnotherapy, NLP, and other positive affirmation and therapy forms.

-The process therefore tends to be:
+The process, therefore, tends to be:

-6. Monitor and adopt new behaviours for maximum effect using CBT self-assessment methods.
+4. Implement new behaviours/monitor and adopt new behaviours for maximum effect using CBT self-assessment methods.

 Hypnotherapy is now regulated in the UK by the CNHC, with whom Stuart is a registered hypnotherapist.
 CNHC are the NHS funded regulator for complementary health.
 CNHC is also an AVR scheme or Accredited Voluntary Register.
 Stuart is listed with both CNHC and FHT AVR schemes.

-confidence counselling hypnotherapy hypnosis CBT psychotherapy psychoanalysis life coaching coach selfesteem selfimage NLP
+confidence counselling hypnotherapy hypnosis CBT psychotherapy psychoanalysis life coaching coach self-esteem self-image NLP

-Self esteem consultancy and training
+Self-esteem consultancy and training

 Stuart has written practitioner training courses in anger management coaching, stress management coaching, life coaching (ASET Level 4 award) and Cognitive Behavioural Therapy (ASET Level 5 Award).
-Confidence issues are an integral part of most therapy processes and of all therapy practitioner training packages.
+Confidence issues are an integral part of most therapy processes and all therapy practitioner training packages.